Curriculum KS 3 & 4

 Public Health England have produced a KS3 lesson pack which covers microorganisms, vaccines, antibiotics, spread of infections and prevention of infection.

-This link takes you to the version for upper KS4 and KS5 and is very science based.
+This link takes you to the version for upper KS4 and is very science based.

 Basic first aid